Song Machine

-Song Machine is an audiovisual project by British virtual band Gorillaz.
+Song Machine is an audiovisual project by English virtual band Gorillaz.
 It is a music video web series consisting of a collection of music videos and singles that are released monthly by the band as episodes of the series, with each episode featuring additional guests.
 Each episode is released with accompanying interludes called "Machine Bitez", a series of skits consisting of short conversations and interviews with Song Machines guests from Gorillaz' virtual band members.
 The project was officially launched on 30 January 2020.
 Season one of Song Machine consists of 9 episodes and was released as an album titled Song Machine, Season One: Strange Timez on 23 October 2020.
 A second season was announced in 2020, though it was later scrapped in favor of Cracker Island.

 Background

 Premise

 Song Machine centers around the adventures of British virtual band Gorillaz and the various events they experience through their haunted headquarters at a newly revamped and relocated Kong Studios, which contains various portals through which the band visit the guests and transport them to Kong, while recording music for their newest project, Song Machine.

 Episodes of Song Machine are accompanied by short segments called "Machine Bitez", a series of character skits featuring snippets of conversations and interviews with Song Machines guests from Gorillaz' virtual band members.
 Some episodes take on an interview format between 2-D and a Song Machine collaborator, while others involve the Gorillaz band members discussing the production and process of creating the music or the events that took place in an episode.